Summ-me/guide/README.md

 ## Support

 Do you have a technical support question, found a defect, or would like to make a feature request?
-Please create an [issue](https://github.com/summmeapp/summme/issues) and we will investigate right away.
+Join the discord and leave a message in the feedback channel and it will get investigated and looked into te right away.

 Do you have a general inquiry?
-Please feel free to contact us at support@summ.me.
+Please feel free to contact us at info@summ.me.

 We :heart: feedback.